MicrosoftDocs/azure-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-faq.md

 ### How do I remove deprecated certificates?

-You must remove the old certificate from the vault certificates list (but leave all of the certificates that you want to remain on your machine.
-This will not remove the certificate from all your VMs, but it will not add the certificate to new VMs that are created in the scale set.
-To remove the certificate from existing VMs you must write a custom script extension which removes the certificates from your certificate store manually.
+You must remove the old certificate from the vault certificates list but leave all the certificates that you want to remain on your machine.
+Doing so does not remove the certificate from all your VMs, but it also does not add the certificate to new VMs that are created in the scale set.
+To remove the certificate from existing VMs, you must write a custom script extension that removes the certificates from your certificate store manually.

 ### How do I take an existing SSH public key and inject it into the scale set SSH layer during provisioning?
 I would like to store the SSH Public Key values in Azure Key Vault, and then utilize them in my Resource Manager template.

-If you are only providing the VMs with the public ssh key, there is no reason to put the public keys in the key vault (as a public key is not secret)
+If you are only providing the VMs a public ssh key, there is no reason to put the public keys in the key vault because public keys are not secret.

 You can provide SSH public keys in plain text when you create a Linux VM.
 An example can be found here: